typohnebild/numpy-vs-mir/README.md

 ## Related Work

 In reference [^fn2], D was compared to Python and Julia with respect to simple numerical operations like dot product, multiplication and sorting.
 Similar to our approach, MIR and Numpy was used in those implementations.

 Reference [^fn1] deals with the comparison of D, Chapel and Julia.
 It aims kernel matrix operations like dot products, exponents, Cauchy, Gaussian, Power and some more.

 Based on the ideas both works, we compare a more complex application by implementing a multigrid solver in D and Python using MIR and Numpy.

 ## Methods
-We want to solve the poisson equation with our multigrids.
+We want to solve the poisson equation with our multigrids and measure the FLOPs/sec for various 2D problems.
 Therefore, we are using the following hardware and software configurations:
 * Hardware:
     * Intel(R) Core(TM) i7-9700 CPU @ 3.00GHz | CPU max MHz: 4700 | CPU min MHz: 800
     * RAM: 64GB | Speed: ???
 MHz